-What Should I Know?
+What should I know?

 When you enroll in TRS-Care Medicare

 Advantage, you need to state on your

 enrollment form when you want your coverage

 to start.
-If TRS or UnitedHealthcare can't verify
+If TRS or UnitedHealthcare can't

-that you have Medicare Part B, you will have 21
+verify that you have Medicare Part B, you will

-days or until the end of the month, whichever
+have 21 days or until the end of the month,

-is greater, to give your Medicare Beneficiary
+whichever is greater, to give your Medicare

-Identifier (MBI) number to UnitedHealthcare.
+Beneficiary Identifier (MBI) number to TRS or

-If you don't give your MBI number in that time
+UnitedHealthcare.
+If you don't give your MBI

-frame, TRS will not enroll you in TRS-Care
+number in that time frame, TRS will not enroll

-Medicare Advantage or TRS-Care Medicare Rx.
+you in TRS-Care Medicare Advantage or

+TRS-Care Medicare Rx.

-If you're past Medicare age (age 65 or older), still working and will retire soon, you must sign up for Medicare to enroll in TRS-Care when you retire.
-Enroll in premium-free part A if you've earned it.
-You don't have to buy Part A if you aren't already getting it for free, but you do need to buy and maintain Medicare Part B. If you don't buy and maintain Medicare Part B, you risk losing all TRS-Care coverage.
+If you're past Medicare age (65 or older), still working and will retire soon, you must sign up for Medicare to enroll in TRS-Care when you retire.
+You must enroll in premium-free part A if you can get it for free.
+You don't have to buy Part A if you can't get it for free, but you do need to buy and maintain Medicare Part B. If you don't buy and maintain Medicare Part B, you risk losing all TRS-Care coverage.